fhisch/minicube64-audio-basics/readme.txt

 -------------------------------------------------
 -------------------------------------------------
-To do:
+TO DO:
 - add more info about the famitone utilities
-- add "bare-minimum" example scripts
+- simple "how to" to make properly formatted files with FamiTracker, Musetracker, etc.
+- "Bare minimum" examples:
+-- ft2 sfx
+-- all ft5 demos
+- ft5 demo song and sfx files using ft5-specific features
+- dpcm examples for both ft2 and ft5
 - more credits and references
-- probably other stuff but my cat won't leave me alone
+- probably other stuff but my cat still won't leave me alone